-The school recognises the importance of identifying and taking action to prevent or remove behaviour or activity described in this policy.
+The school recognises the importance of identifying and acting to prevent or remove behaviour or activity described in this policy.
 All staff and other individuals connected with the school in a formal or informal way play a vital role in ensuring the school is able to perform this function.
 As such, this policy establishes procedures to enable individuals to report concerns relating to the behaviour described in this policy.
 The procedures are based upon the principles of the School's Whistleblowing Policy, which puts into practice and extends the provisions of the Public Interest Disclosure Act 1998.

-Where children are concerned a disclosure should be treated as a child protection issue and a 'cause for concern' form should be completed and given to the Headteacher.
+Where children are concerned a disclosure should be treated as a child protection issue and a concern should be logged onto the school's child protection recording system.
+In a case where there is imminent risk the Headtecher should be informed immediately.

-Any individual wishing to raise concerns or disclose information about activity s/he believes may be related to behaviour described in this policy is required to contact the Headteacher in the most appropriate way.
+Any individual wishing to raise concerns or disclose information about activity they believe may be related to behaviour described in this policy is required to contact the Headteacher in the most appropriate way.
 Suitable action will then be taken in consultation with the relevant authorities both within and outside the school.
 It is a requirement of the policy that the Headteacher informs the relevant authorities.
 If the disclosure or concern involves the Headteacher, the individual is required to contact the Chair of Governors.

-Those reporting concerns under the provisions of this policy should be aware that all such disclosures are treated in accordance with Section 38b of the Terrorism Act 2000, which states that an individual has committed an offence if s/he has information which s/he knows or believes might be of material assistance in preventing another person from committing an act of terrorism or securing apprehension, prosecution or conviction of another person for an offence involving the commission, preparation or instigation of an act of terrorism and s/he fails to disclose that information to the police as soon as is reasonably possible.
+Those reporting concerns under the provisions of this policy should be aware that all such disclosures are treated in accordance with Section 38b of the Terrorism Act 2000, which states that an individual has committed an offence if they have information which they know or believe might be of material assistance in preventing another person from committing an act of terrorism or securing apprehension, prosecution or conviction of another person for an offence involving the commission, preparation or instigation of an act of terrorism and they fail to disclose that information to the police as soon as is reasonably possible.